1 Gram In A Kilogram

 • Milli (m): Means 0.001 (one-thousandth).

 These prefixes allow for easy conversion between units.
-For instance, 1 hectogram equals 100 grams, and 1 milligram equals 0.001 grams.
+To give you an idea, 1 hectogram equals 100 grams, and 1 milligram equals 0.001 grams.

 Practical Applications: Why is this Conversion Important?